SonaVarshney/SonaVarshney/README.md

 - 📊 Published research on **ECAPA-Based Speaker Verification** for **Virtual Assistants : A Transfer Learning Approach**.
 - 🌱 Passionate about  **Frontend/Backend Development** and **Big Data**.
 - 🔭 Currently exploring: **DevOps, Open Source, System Design, and Machine Learning** to find my niche.
-- ⚡ Fun fact: I love leveraging technology to solve real-world problems and continuously explore new domains!
+- ⚡ Fun fact: I love reading, discussing on topics and exploring things!
+They ignite the inner curious child in me.

 ---